iMAGRAY/PSQL_SSH_API_MCP/README.md

 ```

 ## Operations
-- `npm run check` validates the server entry point.
+- `npm run check` validates the entry point.
-- Integration tests are executed through your MCP client by chaining profile setup and subsequent actions.
+- Integration validation occurs through MCP clients by chaining profile configuration and tool execution.
-- Use the `getStats()` helper on each manager to gather utilisation metrics or to integrate with observability pipelines.
+- Use `getStats()` on each manager to surface utilisation metrics or integrate with telemetry pipelines.

 ## Support and Contributions
 1. Fork the repository and create a dedicated feature branch.
 2. Implement the required change and include agent-facing usage examples.
-3. Run `npm run check` before submitting.
+3. Run `npm run check` before submission.
-4. Submit a pull request with a concise change summary and validation notes.
+4. Submit a pull request summarising changes and validation steps.

-This project is published under the MIT License.
-All contributions must comply with the repository’s coding and security guidelines.
+The project is distributed under the MIT License.
+Contributions must follow the repository coding and security guidelines.